Orchextra/orchextra-content-ios-sdk/README.md

 }
 ```

-The `openAction()` method returns an **OrchextraViewController**, containing the view heriarchy defined in the dashboard for that content in particular.
+The `openAction()` method returns an **OCMViewController**, containing the view heriarchy defined in the dashboard for that content in particular.

-If you need to embed the **OrchextraViewController** inside your own **UIViewController**, it's recommended you do it using autolayout (to prevent errors with animations) and set it as the child ViewController, as shown below:
+If you need to embed the **OCMViewController** inside your own **UIViewController**, it's recommended you do it using autolayout (to prevent errors with animations) and set it as the child ViewController, as shown below:

 ``` swift
 // As you set up your ViewController, set OCM's result ViewController as it's child